HMS Centurion (1911): 1915–1916

-Jellicoe's ships, including Centurion, conducted gunnery drills on 10–13 January 1915 west of the Orkneys and the Shetland Islands.
+Jellicoe's ships, including Centurion, conducted gunnery drills on 10–13 January 1915 west of Orkney and the Shetland Islands.
 On the evening of 23 January, the bulk of the Grand Fleet sailed in support of Beatty's battlecruisers, but Centurion and the rest of the fleet did not participate in the ensuing Battle of Dogger Bank the following day.
 The ship was refitted at Cromarty, Scotland, from 25 January to 22 February.
 On 7–10 March, the Grand Fleet conducted a sweep in the northern North Sea, during which it conducted training manoeuvres.
 Another such cruise took place on 16–19 March.
 On 11 April, the Grand Fleet conducted a patrol in the central North Sea and returned to port on 14 April; another patrol in the area took place on 17–19 April, followed by gunnery drills off Shetland on 20–21 April.

 The Grand Fleet conducted sweeps into the central North Sea on 17–19 May and 29–31 May without encountering any German vessels.
 During 11–14 June, the fleet conducted gunnery practice and battle exercises west of Shetland and more training off Shetland beginning on 11 July.
 The 2nd BS conducted gunnery practice in the Moray Firth on 2 August and then returned to Scapa Flow.
 On 2–5 September, the fleet went on another cruise in the northern end of the North Sea and conducted gunnery drills.
 Throughout the rest of the month, the Grand Fleet conducted numerous training exercises.
 The ship, together with the majority of the Grand Fleet, conducted another sweep into the North Sea from 13 to 15 October.
 Almost three weeks later, Centurion participated in another fleet training operation west of Orkney during 2–5 November and repeated the exercise at the beginning of December.